contao/docs/docs/dev/framework/cron.md

 $ vendor/bin/contao-console debug:container --tag contao.cronjob
 ```

+{{% notice "note" %}}
+The aformentioned command can also be used in Contao **4.13**.
+However, this will not find cronjobs that are registered
+via the legacy `config.php` (see below).
+Unfortunately there is no convenient way in Contao 4 to display registered
+legacy cronjobs.
+If you want to look these up you could either search for any `$GLOBALS['TL_CRON']` definitions in your
+Contao instance via your IDE, or use Xdebug for example in order to inspect the `$GLOBALS['TL_CRON']` array.
+{{% /notice %}}

 ## Configuring the Cron Job

 By default the cron tasks are executed after a response is sent back to the visitor